01 of 16

 Peony Varieties for the Garden and Vase

-Peonies are one of Mother Nature's loveliest oxymorons: fragrant and delicate, yet tough as nails.
-When you plant one of these spring-blooming shrubs on your property, you should know that it has an excellent chance of outliving you, surely one of the most wonderful pay-it-forward landscape gifts there is.
+Peonies are one of Mother Nature's loveliest oxymorons—they're fragrant and delicate yet tough as nails.
+When you plant one of these spring-blooming shrubs on your property, you should know that it has an excellent chance of outliving you.
 From elegant single-petaled varieties to exuberant "bomb" forms, discover 13 varieties to grace your spring garden.Continue to 2 of 16 below.

 02 of 16